snz-mlcoder/PHP_LAB/README.md

 # PHP Lab 🧪

-A personal PHP practice repository where I build small projects while learning PHP fundamentals.
+A personal PHP practice repository containing small beginner-friendly projects built while learning PHP fundamentals.

-This repository contains beginner-friendly PHP projects focused on:
+This repository focuses on:
-- Understanding PHP basics
+- PHP basics and syntax
 - Working with forms and user input
-- Detecting user environment information
+- Reading server and environment data
 - Combining PHP with HTML & CSS

 ---

-## 📂 Projects

 ### 1️⃣ PHP Input Recorder
-A simple PHP project that collects user input and displays it dynamically.
+Collects user input using HTML forms and displays it dynamically with PHP.

-**Concepts learned:**
-- PHP GET requests
-- HTML forms
-- PHP + HTML integration
-- Basic CSS (Flexbox)

 📁 Folder: `php-input-recorder`

 ---

 ### 2️⃣ PHP User Info
-A PHP project that detects basic user information such as browser, OS, device type, and IP address , and approximate location (based on IP).
+Displays basic user information such as browser, OS, IP address, and environment details.

-**Concepts learned:**
-- PHP server variables (`$_SERVER`)
-- User agent detection
-- Conditional logic
-- Environment awareness (localhost vs production)
-- IP-based location detection using a public API
-- Output sanitization for security (`htmlspecialchars`)

 📁 Folder: `php-user-info`

 ---

 ### 3️⃣ PHP PDF Upload & Viewer
-A minimal PHP project that allows users to upload a PDF file and view it directly in the browser.
+Allows users to upload a PDF file and view it directly in the browser.

-**Concepts learned:**
-- File uploads with `$_FILES`
-- Server-side file validation
-- Handling file paths
-- Displaying PDFs in the browser
-- Separating CSS into external files

 📁 Folder: `php-pdf-viewer`

+---
+## 📂 Projects

+###  4️⃣ PHP Clock
+A simple live PHP clock with timezone selection and a clean dark UI.

+📁 Folder: `php-clock`

+---

 ## 🛠 Requirements
 - PHP 7+